paholg/dimensioned-examples/src/units-outside.md

 Other vector operations could be similarly implemented, but they are not needed here, and so their implementation is left as an exercise for the reader.

-Note, though, that we get any arithmetic operations for free, as they are defined in *dimensioned*.
+Note, though, that we get any arithmetic operations for free, as they are defined in dimensioned.

 Let's define our own wrapper around `precise_time_s` so that it has units.